wp-media/wp-rocket-helpers/wp-rocket-debug-helper/README.md

 <!--
 ####################################################
 ## WP ROCKET DEBUG ##
-(HTML minification disabled "on the fly" by this helper plugin.)
+Note: Minify HTML is dynamically disabled, so this debug notice can be displayed.

 ## Constants

-- constant WP_CACHE is true
+- constant WP_CACHE is: TRUE
-- constant DONOTCACHEPAGE is not defined
+- constant DONOTCACHEPAGE is: not defined
-- constant DONOTMINIFY is not defined
+- constant DONOTMINIFY is: not defined
-- constant DONOTMINIFYCSS is true
+- constant DONOTMINIFYCSS is: not defined
-- constant DONOTMINIFYJS is true
+- constant DONOTMINIFYJS is: not defined

 ## Filters
-(Filter `rocket_override_donotcachepage` gets set by WP Rocket core in certain environments.)
+Note: Filter `rocket_override_donotcachepage` gets set by WP Rocket core in certain environments.)

-- filter do_rocket_generate_caching_files is not set
+- filter do_rocket_generate_caching_files is: not set
-- filter rocket_override_donotcachepage is set, value is: 'rocket_override_donotcachepage_on_thrive_leads'
+- filter rocket_override_donotcachepage is: default ('rocket_override_donotcachepage_on_thrive_leads')

-## Per-page cache options:
+## Cache Options metabox
+Note: You’re viewing post ID #1

+- This post is not excluded from caching via “Never cache this page”, or “Never cache (URL)”
+- Cache option lazyload: unchanged
-- Cache option rocket_post_nocache: handled through do_rocket_generate_caching_files filter as listed above
+- Cache option lazyload_iframes: unchanged
-- Cache option minify_html on this page is false
+- Cache option minify_html: unchanged
+  (Remember: Minify HTML is dynamically disabled, so this debug notice can be displayed.)
-- Cache option minify_css on this page is false
+- Cache option minify_css: unchanged
-- Cache option minify_js on this page is false
+- Cache option minify_js: unchanged
-- Cache option cdn on this page is false
+- Cache option cdn: unchanged
-- Cache option async_css on this page is false
+- Cache option async_css: unchanged
-- Cache option defer_all_js on this page is false
+- Cache option defer_all_js: unchanged

 ####################################################
 -->